 Emma tries to balance her newfound abilities as a druid with only being ten years old.
 Chores and having to go inside before dark leaves only a few hours a day to save the forest―or at least her home town.

-Her struggle to adapt to no longer sharing a family bed gets pushed aside when strange magic attacks the people of Widowswood Village.
-None of the adults seem worried, as the effects appear short-lived and whimsical.
-Emma does not trust it, having listened to Nan’s tales of darker faeries who aren’t as nice as the Silverbells.
-Convinced that someone or something wishes ill upon her home, she decides to do what the adults won’t.
+Strange magic plagues the people of Widowswood Village.
+None of the adults take it seriously, as the effects are short-lived and whimsical.
+Emma suspects something darker is going on, having listened to Nan’s tales of night pixies who aren’t as nice as the Silverbells.
+Convinced someone or something wishes ill upon her home, she decides to do what the adults won’t.

-In the midst of the chaos, Ambril Starling, the daughter of a wealthy local gem merchant, goes missing.
-Emma’s father and the entire Widowswood Watch are consumed by the effort to find the girl, who they believe taken for ransom.
-To make matters worse, a local boy accuses Emma of causing the girl’s disappearance using dark magic, but after the Banderwigh and the Silk Thieves, he doesn’t scare her at all―until he turns violent.
+Amid the chaos, the daughter of a wealthy gem merchant goes missing.
+Emma’s father and the entire Widowswood Watch spend all their time searching for the abducted girl.
+Worse, a bully blames Emma for the girl’s disappearance, but after dealing with a banderwigh and the silk thieves, he doesn’t scare her at all—until he turns violent.

-The chaotic magic escalates, affecting more and more people, and the Watch is unable to locate the gem cutter’s daughter.
-Emma knows everything is connected, and won’t let a cruel twelve-year-old boy stop her from protecting her home.
+Emma knows everything is connected, and isn’t about to let a mean-spirited older boy stop her from protecting her home.